gisle/gpp/README.md

 ## See also

-https://platform.openai.com/docs/guides/gpt/chat-completions-api describes the API used.
+https://platform.openai.com/docs/guides/gpt/chat-completions-api describes the API used, and https://github.com/openai/openai-python is the main Python library used to access this API.

 https://llm.datasette.io is a similar tool written by Simon Willison.